Use an artist contract to protect your time, money, and ideas on your next freelance project.

 Acceptance of terms

 The signature of both parties shall be evidence acceptance of these terms.
-Probably the most important part of an agreement is where you and your client sign the contract.
+Probably the most important part of an artist contract is where you and your client sign the contract.
 This means you both agree to the terms.

 Final thoughts on having an artist contract